xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 </pre>
 </div>

-These objects will be used in an access-list entry to describe.
+These objects will be used in an access-list entry to describe the flow(s).

 Example1: IPv4 addresses, source and destination